Pelectrome/linux-commands/README.md

 				- sleep 30
 			- su -c "python3 /path/to/your/script.py > /path/to/your/logfile.log 2>&1" pi &
 			- sudo chmod +x /etc/rc.local
-		- Run app with UI in startup use this:
+	- **Run app with UI in startup use this:**
 		- sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
 		- Add this in the end:
 			-  @/usr/bin/python /home/pi/example.py
-			- hide the taskbar command this line in (sudo nano /etc/xdg/lxsession/LXDE-pi/autostart)
+	- **Hide the taskbar command this line:**
+		-  sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
-				- #@lxpanel --profile LXDE-pi
+		-  #@lxpanel --profile LXDE-pi  (command this line)
-			- Chnage splash screen:
+	- **Chnage splash screen:**
 		-  first change the splash image in what you like in this dir:
 		-  /usr/share/plymouth/themes/pix
 		-  then run this command:
 			-  sudo plymouth-set-default-theme --rebuild-initrd pix
 		- Disable rainbow splash:
 			- Add or edit this line:
 				-  disable_splash=1 to /boot/config.txt
 		- To remove the blinking curser add this:
 			- vt.global_cursor_default=0 to /boot/cmdline.txt
 		- Mute kernel logs (only show critical errors):
 			- Add loglevel=3 to the /boot/cmdline.txt